-Beating inflation is the primary goal for anyone who wishes to increase their wealth.
-As bank savings cannot hedge against inflation, everyone is looking for investments to add the surplus to their retirement.
+Beating inflation rate is the primary goal for anyone who wishes to increase their wealth.
+As bank savings cannot hedge against the rate of inflation, everyone is looking for investments to hedge against it and add the surplus to their retirement.
 Most investors are aware of the typical assets that can keep up with inflation.
 But most are oblivious to the barriers to the means of inflation protection.
-Therefore, to optimally beat inflation, investors ought to know whether their knowledge about it is well-grounded.
+Therefore, to optimally beat the rate of inflation, investors ought to know whether their knowledge about inflation is well-grounded.

-A simple definition of inflation would be a currency losing its value, and its impact on reality is the rising cost of living.
+A simple definition of inflation would be a currency losing its value, and its impact on reality is the rising prices and buyers losing their purchasing power.
 It generally results from an imbalance in supply and demand in goods but political, and natural disasters can also contribute to inflation.
-A state's objective is to ensure price stability by keeping the inflation rate under 2%, meanwhile encouraging consumer demand to keep the economy functioning.
+A state's objective is to ensure price stability by keeping the annual inflation rate under 2%, meanwhile encouraging consumer demand to keep the economy functioning.

 While everyone accepts that the value of savings in a bank account will reduce over time, most tend to forget or choose to ignore that inflation also affects investments.
 The positive side of inflation is that an investor can take advantage of a particular asset class's rising rates.
 The con of it is that some investments may not generate sufficient income against the unavoidable deductibles, such as income tax and subsequent inflation of the revenue.
 As an investor, you ought to know the circumstances under which the asset classes are best apt to fight inflation.

 Hence, here are 4 investment tips to beat inflation:

 There is a common consensus that fixed-income-based investments perform poorly against inflation.
 However, such notions tend to ignore investment terms when it comes to proper hedging.
 Some investments tend to work better in the long run, while others are profitable for shorter periods.
 Investors need to research well into the periods before deciding.